 UV radiation may be applied for several sterilization applications in water and air treatment, however mainly it works the best for disinfection process which eliminates all forms non-chemical based micro-organisms.

-However, since human skin also contains DNA material, can be extremely susceptible to UV radiation causing burns, skin damage and skin cancer.
+However, since human skin also contains DNA material, can be susceptible to UV radiation causing burns, skin damage and skin cancer.

 Typical Bulb Specifications